Jacobinski/C-Lisp/README.md

-# C-Lisp
+# C Lisp
-A brief implementation of Lisp in C
+A brief implementation of Lisp in C. Inspired by http://www.buildyourownlisp.com/